 The Toyohari school of Japanese acupuncture is a powerful, but a very delicate form of Oriental medicine which was invented by blind Japanese acupuncturists in the 1950s.
 Practitioners are trained to develop their sense of touch, to detect subtle changes in the texture, resilience, and temperature of the skin which are reflections of specific dysfunctions in the body.

 Toyohari practitioners use very fine acupuncture needles made of Gold, Silver or Stainless Steel which are inserted on a very superficial level under the skin without causing any pain.

 In Japan, Toyohari practitioners are famous for their high level of skills, very gentle techniques and the remarkable efficacy of their treatments.
 Due to its gentle nature, this style of acupuncture is particularly suitable for children, elderly patients or anyone sensitive to needles.

-I have completed post-graduate studies in Australia, and Japan before being accepted as an accredited practitioner by the Toyohari Japanese Medical Association.
+I had to undertake post-graduate studies in Australia, and Japan before being accepted as an accredited practitioner by the Toyohari Japanese Medical Association.